13 Amazing Things to Do in the Faroe Islands

 Things to do in the Faroe islands

 The Faroe Islands are home to some very dramatic and unique landscapes.
 It is the ideal destination for hiking, but you will also find plenty of other things to do in the Faroe Islands.
 The best way to discover the different islands is during a road trip, where you hop from island to island through the various tunnels or by ferry.
-If you want to make most out of your trip you should at least add these 13 incredible things to do to you itinerary.
-To make it even easier for yourself, you can also follow our 8 day Faroe Island itinerary.
+If you want to make the most out of your trip you should at least add these 13 incredible things to do to your itinerary.
+To make it even easier for yourself, you can also follow our 8-day Faroe Island itinerary.

 Driving on the Faroe Islands